Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 Notably, this example is not approval-based.
 It is unknown whether the core is always non-empty for approval-based elections (with or without the unit cost assumption).

-In the committee context, \citet{pet-sko:laminar} showed that Rule X returns an outcome that never violates the core too badly; formally, Rule X provides a multiplicative approximation to the core. \footnote{Our approximation notion is different from the one proposed by \citet{fain2018fair} and the one proposed by \citet{cheng2019group} and \citet{jiang2019approx}.} We can generalize this result to the general PB setting: Rule X continues to provide a good multiplicative approximation to the core property.
+In the committee context, \citet{pet-sko:laminar} showed that Equal Shares returns an outcome that never violates the core too badly.
+We can generalize this result to the general PB setting: Equal Shares provides a multiplicative approximation to the core.\footnote{\citet{munagala2022approximate} study the same approximation notion and show that a constant factor 9.27-approximation always exists.
+A related approximation notion is studied by \citet{fain2018fair} (which also involves an additive term) and a different notion is studied by \citet{cheng2019group} and \citet{jiang2019approx} which approximates the coalition size.}

-\begin{definition} For $\alpha \ge 1$, we say that an outcome is in the \myemph{$\alpha$-core} if for every $S \subseteq N$ and $T \subseteq C$ with $\sum_{c \in T}\cost(c) \leq \nicefrac{|S|}{n}$ there exists $i \in S$ and $c \in T$ such that $u_i(\calR(E) \cup \{c\}) \geq \frac{u_i(T)}{\alpha}$. \end{definition}
+\begin{definition} For $\alpha \ge 1$, we say that an outcome is in the \myemph{$\alpha$-core} if for every $S \subseteq N$ and $T \subseteq C$ with $|S|/n \geq \cost(T)/b$ there exists $i^* \in S$ and $c^* \in T$ such that $u_{i^*}(\calR(E) \cup \{c^*\}) \geq \frac{u_{i^*}(T)}{\alpha}$. \end{definition}

-\begin{theorem} Given an election $E$, by $u_{\max}$ we denote the highest utility a voter can get from a feasible outcome.
-Analogously, by $u_{\min}$ we denote the smallest, yet still positive utility a voter can get from a feasible outcome:
+\begin{theorem} Given an election $E$, let $u_{\max}$ be the highest utility a voter can get from a feasible outcome.
+Let $u_{\min}$ we denote the smallest, yet positive utility a voter can get from a feasible outcome: